 Phone - the standard phone app.
 It is a phone, after all.

-Google - provides one of the best iPhone business apps’ services for one click google search, but more importantly, once I set it up for my useful google apps account, it has a badge with the number of unread email messages I have.
+Google - this app services for one click google search, but more importantly, once I set it up for my google apps account, it has a badge with the number of unread email messages I have.
 Once I open the app, I have two click access to all my google app services including mail, calendar, docs, and reader – which are my most frequent uses without having to re-log in.
-Super useful iPhone apps.
+Super useful.
 And with voice activated search and one swipe search filters for places, images, or everything it has earned a place in the dock.

 Safari - the browser.
 Can’t live without it.
 Biggest peeve?
 That you can’t use it together with last pass more easily.
 More on this later.

 RememberTheMilk - this app costs $1/month for a pro license at www.RememberTheMilk.com.
 This is my ultimate GTD tool and with one click I can see my next steps, smart lists and projects.
 If I have a thought that needs to be captured, a quick click and type it in.
 I can even tag it on the fly with their amazing drop down menus for due date, tags, and priorities.
 If I’m on a car ride and have time to call some people, just pull up all the items I have in the call tag and start dialing.
 Pet peeve – it doesn’t integrate with the phone – no one click calling!

 messages, calendar, settings, clock and calculator